jamval 2025 feb 14-16

 Yes, the main styles other than bluegrass that will be represented at JamVal are Old-Time and Swing.
 We will have a variety of Old-Time and Swing workshops and jam sessions.
 But it’s also likely that other related styles of music will also be represented at JamVal… anybody interested in Swedish nyckelharpa?
 It just depends on who shows up!

 Q14.
-What do I need to know about tickets to JamVal?
+What do I need to know about tickets at JamVal?

 Here are a few important details about tickets for JamVal: